urbste/OpenImuCameraCalibrator/Readme.md

    * [5] **Division undistortion**: "Simultaneous linear estimation of multiple view distortion" by Andrew Fitzgibbon, CVPR 2001.
    * [6] **Fisheye**: Kannala, Juho, and Sami S. Brandt.
 "A generic camera model and calibration method for conventional, wide-angle, and fish-eye lenses."
 IEEE transactions on pattern analysis and machine intelligence 28.8 (2006): 1335-1340.

+### IMU calibration:
+   * [11] D. Tedaldi, A. Pretto and E. Menegatti, "A Robust and Easy to Implement Method for IMU Calibration without  External Equipments".
+In: Proceedings of the IEEE International Conference on Robotics and Automation (ICRA  2014), May 31 - June 7, 2014 Hong Kong, China, Page(s): 3042 - 3049

 ### Misc:
    * [7] Mustaniemi J., Kannala J., Särkkä S., Matas J., Heikkilä J. "Inertial-Based Scale Estimation for Structure from Motion on Mobile Devices", International Conference on Intelligent Robots and Systems (IROS), 2017
    * [8] Efficient Derivative Computation for Cumulative B-Splines on Lie Groups, C. Sommer, V. Usenko, D. Schubert, N. Demmel, D. Cremers, In 2020 Conference on Computer Vision and Pattern Recognition (CVPR)